 Pregnant women are very prone to dehydration and losing electrolytes – particularly if they have been vomiting or not drinking as much water as they should.

-Be mindful of supermarket stocked sports drinks like Gatorade and Powerade – they are usually full of sugar, which can cause insulin spikes and inflammation.
+Avoid supermarket stocked sports drinks like Gatorade and Powerade – they’re full of sugar, which can cause insulin spikes and inflammation.